rybak/subreddit-tab-icons/README.md

      install a userscript manager")

-2. Once you have a browser extension for userscripts installed, just click on button "Install" on [Greasy Fork][greasyfork].
+2. Once you have a browser extension for userscripts installed, just click on button "Install this script" on [Greasy Fork][greasyfork].
 The browser extension will automagically detect the userscript.

 [![Badge showing number of installs from Greasy Fork](https://img.shields.io/badge/dynamic/json?style=flat&color=670000&label=Greasy%20Fork&query=total_installs&suffix=%20installs&url=https%3A%2F%2Fgreasyfork.org%2Fscripts%2F460086.json)][greasyfork]